tomice/tomice.github.io/_posts/2024-12-09-integrating-kernel-modules-for-bbb-in-yocto.md

       A simple example character driver that is built into the kernel.
 ```

+This is the standard way for writing menu entries in the Kconfig Language.
+Further detail can be found [here](https://docs.kernel.org/kbuild/kconfig-language.html)
+if you have never come across this before.

-It will look like this:
+After inserting this into the `Kconfig`, it will look like this:

 ```sh
 <snipped>